Standalone Lineage Scanner

 -

-Modify the file to be executable by running
+Make the file executable by running

 chmod 775